Learning incomplete factorization preconditioners for GMRES: Background

 \section{Background}

-We first briefly introduce the GMRES algorithm and focus in particular on the design choice of preconditioners.
-Then, we describe graph neural networks which we use to parameterize the mapping to learn data-driven preconditioners.
+We start by providing a brief overview of the GMRES algorithm, emphasizing the critical role of preconditioners in accelerating convergence.
+Then, we describe graph neural networks which parameterize the mapping to learn data-driven preconditioners.